 Understanding TSP Annuities

-A TSP annuity is a retirement income option for those with a Thrift Savings Plan.
+A TSP annuity is a retirement income option for people with a Thrift Savings Plan.
 It provides monthly payments that last your entire life.
 These annuities can include survivor benefits, ensuring financial security in retirement and beyond.

 - Written by Christian Simmons